-The Medical Assisting Program is intended to prepare students to perform administrative and clinical tasks to assist the physician in many areas of the medical practice.
+The medical assisting program is intended to prepare students to perform administrative and clinical tasks to assist the physician in many areas of the medical practice.
 The duties of medical assistants may vary from administrative duties to clinical care and treatment of the patient.
-Students will learn to take and record medical histories, vital signs, administer medication, sterilize instruments, assist with minor office procedures, and handle patient emergencies.
+Students will learn to take and record medical histories and vital signs, administer medication, sterilize instruments, assist with minor office procedures and handle patient emergencies.
 In the laboratory area, students will learn to obtain blood samples and perform routine laboratory procedures.
 In the administrative area, students will learn to update and file patient medical records, fill out insurance forms and arrange for hospital admissions and laboratory services.
 Additional administrative duties may include answering phones, greeting patients, handling correspondence, scheduling appointments and billing.
 Prior to completion of the course of study, students will complete a 250-hour preceptorship in a medical setting.

-Upon completion of the program, the student will be awarded the A.A.S. - Associate in Applied Science degree and will be eligible to sit for a certification exam.
+Upon completion of the program, the student will be awarded the A.A.S. - Associate of Applied Science degree and will be eligible to sit for a certification exam.

-Aventi Weitten Co credit hours Area I: ENG 101 mposition English Composition I ·····3 Area II: SPH 107 s and Fine Arts Fundamentals of Public Speaking s/Fine Arts Elective 3 Area III: Natural Sc MTH 100 BIO 103 CIS 146 ience and Mathematics Intermediate College Algebra (or higher) Principles of Biology Microcomputer Applications 3 4 Area IV: cial, and Behavioral Sciences Area V: Preprofess ional, major, and elective courses 49 Required c ourses MAT 101 Medical Terminology or HPS 105 Medical Terminology 3 MAT 102 Medical Assisting Theory I 3 MAT 103 Medical Assisting Theory II 3 MAT 111 Clinical Procedures I for the Medical Assistant 3 MAT 120 Medical Administrative Procedures I 3 MAT 121 Medical Administrative Procedures II MAT 125 Laboratory Procedures I for the Medical Assistant MAT128 Medical Law and Ethics for the Medical Assistant 3
+credit hours Area I: Written Co ENG 101 English Composition I Area II: SPH 107 Fundamentals of Public Speaking 3 Area III: Natural Sc MTH 100 BIO 103 CIS 146 ience and Mathematics Intermediate College Algebra (or higher) Principles of Biology.
+Microcomputer Applications.
+3 Area IV: ocial, and Behavioral Sciences Area V: Preprofess ional, major, and elective courses 46 Required of MAT 101 or HPS 105 MAT 102 MAT 103 MAT 111 MAT 120 MAT 121 MAT 125 MAT128 MAT 200 Medical Terminology 3 3 3 3 3 3